Blast (Russian band): Cookies are Sweet

 At that time, the Russian music industry paid little attention to home grown bands singing in English, yet despite this in 2000 Russian MTV regularly rotated the video of the BLAST track "Cookies are Sweet", taken from their first album.
-Encouraged by this, BLAST undertook a tour of Russia, generating associated album sales.
+Encouraged by this, BLAST undertook a tour of Russia.

 OPPI-KOPPI International Festival

 In 2001 the band was invited to South Africa to participate in the OPPI-KOPPI International Festival in Pretoria, followed by a tour of South Africa.
 They were the first band from the ex- Soviet Union to take part in this international event.
 During this tour BLAST began recording their second album Bury The Shoe-Girl which was finished in 2002 and released by the London Label Ghost Records.
-A video of the track Girlfriend was rotated on Russian MTV.
-"Bury the Shoe Girl" was produced in Manchester by Mark Tolle (Stone Roses and The Mock Turtles).
-Release of the album was also supported by a UK club tour and the Bury the Shoe-Girl received exposure in the UK on "Radio 1" and "Ex.Fm" London.
-The UK tour was followed by tours of Russia and Europe, generating healthy album sales.

-2003-2004
+2003–2004

 The band spent most of 2003 and 2004 touring, playing festivals in Russia, Europe and the UK, and gigging in Moscow.
 In 2003 they were chosen by the UK band "Blur" to support them for one show in Moscow.
-They also supported numerous other acts including "Razorlight", "Thirteen Senses", and "Franz Ferdinand".

 F**k the Industry

-In 2005 Blast released their third album "F**k the Industry".
+In 2005 Blast released their third album, F**k the Industry.
 The album was recorded in South London by producer Graham Pilgrim through Ghost Records UK who signed the band after their spell with Apollo G. It was the band's second release with the London Label.
-Two songs from this album, "Alright" and "Get Off Your Trip" were successfully rotated on Russia's first alternative radio station "Radio Maximum".
-This was the first time the band released an album on a Russian label ("Nikitin Records") and resulted in healthy sales in the Russian Federation.
-Following the release of the album the band undertook a 23 gig UK club tour commencing in Glasgow and finished in Brighton in a one-month period.
-"Radio 1" DJ Steve Lamaque also presented a whole show dedicated to the Blast tour and the album "F**k the Industry".
+Two songs from this album, "Alright" and "Get Off Your Trip", were successfully rotated on Russia's first alternative radio station "Radio Maximum".